 Voters also re-elected Sen. Thom Tillis (R-N.C.), a contest that Starling said could be the make-or-break seat for the Republican majority in the Senate.
 (That remains an open question while we await a runoff in Georgia.)
 Tillis is “friendly on ag issues and a worker bee on labor programs from his perch on the powerful Senate Judiciary Committee.”

-As of Nov.
-18, David Valadao (R-Calif.) is leading by 2,000 votes in his race to return to his U.S. House seat representing the 21st District.
+David Valadao (R-Calif.) has won his very tight race to return to his U.S. House seat representing the 21st District.
 He holds a modest lead against Democrat TJ Cox, who narrowly defeated then-incumbent Valadao in 2018.
 (Details in the story titled “In Other Election News for Ag …)

 Valadao is a former dairy farmer and is viewed as well-liked and energetic on ag issues, Starling wrote.